-A strong partnership between university faculty and the Career Management Center can lead to increased student retention, a more self aware and confident student body, community networking opportunities, and more successful alumni.
+A strong partnership between university faculty and Career Services can lead to increased student retention, a more self aware and confident student body, community networking opportunities, and more successful alumni.

 We specialize in conducting presentations to classes you teach and the student organizations you advise.
 Consider inviting staff to present career-related topics, such as:

 - Creating Your Brand; How to Market Yourself

 - Would You Hire the Person in the Mirror?
 Interview Process & Skills